blue-lotus-lab/LibExtentions/Teach/ZK-Morph.md

 ## License

-This smart contract is licensed under the MIT License, granting users the freedom to use, modify, and distribute the code.
+This smart contract is licensed under the MIT + GNU-GPL3 Dual Licenses, granting users the freedom to use, modify, and distribute the code.